-These false beliefs are part of their “culture,” and the TSA has shown no interest in changing course in time to help the current generation of children.
+These false beliefs are part of their “culture,” and the TAA has shown no interest in changing course in time to help the current generation of children.

 I’ve struggled with how best to move forward—until now.

 I have often been intimidated with this ACN Latitudes effort, perhaps with good reason.
-After all, the TSA’s current assets are more than 18 million dollars.
-Our nonprofit organization runs on empty, without even a paid staff.
+After all, the TAA’s current assets are more than 18 million dollars.
+Our nonprofit organization runs on empty.
 When I reflect on our challenge, I realize how often anger fueled my work:

-- Anger that TSA board members manage to hold their heads high during Tourette conferences, even as the air is punctuated with squeaks, coughs, grunts, curses, and yelps from attendees.
+- Anger that TAA board members manage to hold their heads high during Tourette conferences, even as the air is punctuated with squeaks, coughs, grunts, curses, and yelps from attendees.

 - Frustration that the same unhelpful, narrow-minded medical advice is given out year after year.

 - Dismay that TAA staff can watch the undulating sea of twisting, shrugging, blinking, grimacing, and jerking bodies in their audiences and not be mortified that this reflects the best their therapies have to offer.